I'm sharing some tag art for Xyron today. Thanks for visiting!

 Trade Show Samples

-After adhering the torn piece to my tag, I tore some extra small pieces and ran them through the machine.
+After adhering the sticky piece to my tag, I tore some extra small pieces and ran them through the machine.
 I added those to the other tag.
-This machine handles delicate papers easily.
+This machine handles delicate papers really well.
 The adhesive is re-positionable, which is a HUGE plus for me.
 I can change my mind and lift it up and start over with no trouble.

 I cut the butterfly and flower from scraps colored with Dylusions Ink Sprays, and used Distress Ink to color my tags.